Vaanam: Development

-Producer R. B. Choudary bought the rights to Vedam to remake it in Tamil, and two stars were reportedly signed.
-Silambarasan and producer VTV Ganesh had seen Vedam at the Casino Theatre in Chennai.
+By early July 2010, producer R. B. Choudary had bought the rights to Vedam to remake it in Tamil, and two stars were reportedly signed.
+Actor Silambarasan and VTV Ganesh had seen Vedam at the Casino Theatre in Chennai.
 They approached Krish, director of Vedam, to direct the remake in his Tamil debut.
 Silambarasan began shooting for the film in early July, and was also expected to work on Podaa Podi.
 Silambarasan reportedly lost a project with N. Lingusamy and Dayanidhi Azhagiri, who were unhappy that he began to shoot this film without informing them (and further delaying their film).
 Krish slightly modified the original script, expanding the Muslim character and changing the musician character.

 Casting and filming

 Anushka Shetty was reportedly hesitant to star in the film, and signed because Krish was the director.
 Shetty denied reports of her hesitancy and confirmed that she would reprise her role from the original: "At no point did I refuse to be a part of this project".
 Manchu Manoj, expected to reprise his original character and play the rockstar role in Vaanam, opted out and was replaced by Bharath.
 Sneha Ullal was initially signed to make her Tamil debut with this film and play Silambarasan's love interest.
 Vega Tamotia was signed to play a rock musician played originally by Lekha Washington, and VTV Ganesh had a cameo role.
 In September 2010, Sonia Agarwal was signed for a pivotal role, returning to acting after four years and replacing Siya Gautham as Zara (the wife of Prakash Raj's character); Agarwal was initially scheduled to appear in the original version but withdrew due to personal problems.
 She said that she would have more scenes than the original, and one "extra song".

-Manoj Bajpayee was initially considered to reprise his role in Vedam, but Prakash Raj was signed for that role instead.
+Manoj Bajpayee was initially considered to reprise his role from Vedam, but Prakash Raj was signed for that role instead.
 Telugu actor Ravi Prakash reprised his role from the original version for his Tamil film debut.
 In early 2011, Ullal, who had filmed significant portions, was replaced by Delhi-based model Jasmin Bhasin.
 Bhasin, who completed her filming in 15 days and dubbed for herself, had auditioned for the rock-musician role of Tamotia.
 Scenes filmed with Jagan were removed and filmed with Santhanam after Jagan had a falling-out with Silambarasan.
 Shetty's makeup artist, Nikki, played a transgender person in the film, reprising his role from the original.
 Krish, who had a cameo appearance in Vedam as a saamiyar, also reprised his role in Vaanam.